jnk0le/AVR-UART-lib/README.md

 - easy to use
 - intuitive frame format settings
 - support for up to 4 USART's
-- extremly light interrupts (43 cycles for tx/rx in worst case, or 42 if uart is placed in IO address space)
+- extremly light interrupts (43 cycles for tx/rx in worst case, +2 on >256k and -1 if uart is placed in IO address space)
 - RS 485 compatibility
 - MPCM master and slave mode support
 - printf()/scanf() streams compatibility
-- partial V-USB compatibility (25 cycle ISR restriction (TX is broken at the moment))
+- V-USB compatibility (25 or 33 cycle ISR restriction)
 - optimized as much as possible to reduce code size
 - and much more